simarmannsingh/PersonalBlog/README.md

 How does the cookie do that?
 The cookie randomly generates a unique number long (long enough to be unique) and stores that number as a cookie.
 So whenever the user makes a request again, the same cookies is sent to the server authenticating that the user is indeed a genuine user.
 This also serves in distinguishing the number of views (or hits) a website gets as the subsequent requests containing a cookie are not considered multiple views.
 So, no matter how many times a user views the contents, it is still counted as one view, until the cookie is destroyed and a new cookie is fetched from the server.
 Further details about the functioning of this specific cookie can be found [here](https://support.cloudflare.com/hc/en-us/articles/200170156-Understanding-the-Cloudflare-Cookies#12345682)

+### Note to Security Researchers
+Securtiy researchers can now report vulnerabilites in the website using secure channel.
+The standard Security.txt file can be accessed at [this location](https://simarmannsingh.de/.well-known/security.txt).
+The file security.txt contains details on how to contact the developer and report vulnerabilites using excrypted email.
+The file also contains sha256 checksum for pgp_public.asc file.
+So you can check the sha256 checksum and verify if the file you got is the actual file you think it is.
+In case someone made any changes to the file, the checksum would not be same.

+Use the following command in terminal (for linux baes OS) to get the sha256 checksum.
+    sha256sum <filename>

 ## Copyright and License

 Copyright 2020 Simar Mann Singh Chawala.
 Code released under the [MIT](https://github.com/simarmannsingh/personalblog/blob/gh-pages/LICENSE) license.